-If your dog is about to lose a leg, be sure to have a chat with your vet about pain relief.
-Specifically, the kind of pain relief your pup will have.
+If your pet is about to lose a leg, be sure to have a chat with your vet about pain relief.
+Specifically, the kind of pain relief your animal will have.
 When you have that conversation be sure to ask about NOCITA® by Aratana.
-It’s a new post-op dog amputation pain relief drug for dogs that can make recovery much easier.
+It’s a new post-op dog amputation pain relief drug for dogs and cats that can make recovery much easier.

 Many pets will show signs of pain long before the next pain relief drug dosage is supposed to be given.
 It’s critical to take time now to learn how to read pain signals in cats and dogs.